rbind/deleeuw/content/publication/evander.md

 +++
 abstract = "In the 1860s Evander Howe came from Vermont to Portland, and bought a 160 acre homestead in what is now the area where the Piedmont, Overlook, Humboldt, and Arbor Lodge neighborhoods meet.
 We know very little about Evander Howe.
-In this paper I give some of his background, and discuss what happened to his 160 acres." authors = ["Jan de Leeuw"] date = "2018-02-08" publication = "HIS"
+In this chapter I give some of his background, and discuss what happened to his 160 acres." authors = ["Jan de Leeuw"] date = "2018-02-08" publication = "HIS"